 Member McGehee indicated she was going to list some reasons for her opposition.
 She explained that the reason for her opposition was that the research she has done in most places, if this was put to the public in terms of billboards, they don't want billboards, period, which was what we already had in our code.
-Thus, allowing Clear Channel to invest about \$100,000 to upgrade these signs was purely a business and money-making venture for them.
-They will well recoup the money because of the marketing that they do.
+Thus, Clear Channel should allow Clear Channel to invest about \$100,000 to upgrade these signs, which was purely a business and money-making venture for them, and they will well recoup that because of the marketing that they do.
 We have no legal obligation to provide this resource avenue for Clear Channel, and we have not asked the public if they would like us to do this.
 I think there are unanswered research questions here.
 I don't think we have enough control to get rid of this once we start.
-I am still concerned about the content of these sites and potential distractions.
-So those will be my findings in opposition to this.
+I am still concerned